Information Counters

 We have a total of 6 information counters with our friendly Gallery staff to assist you.

-With a wide range of programmes taking place across multiple locations, visitors may wish for a clearer way to navigate the festival based on their interests, time, and pace.
-To support this, Light to Night introduces four festival trails – each designed around a different way of experiencing the festival.
+With a wide range of programmes taking place across multiple locations, visitors may appreciate a clearer way to navigate the festival based on their interests, time, and pace.
+To support this, Light to Night introduces four festival trails, each designed around a different way of experiencing the festival.

-Celebrating The Power in Us, these trails invite visitors to enjoy the festival in their own way – offering suggested routes, highlights, and estimated durations that help visitors explore with ease, discover moments that resonate with them, and shape a meaningful experience through Light to Night.
+Celebrating The Power in Us, these trails invite visitors to enjoy the festival in their own way—offering suggested routes, highlights, and estimated durations that help them explore with ease, discover moments that resonate, and create a meaningful Light to Night experience.

 Start your adventure by downloading the festival brochure.

-Download Festival Brochure (PDF, 300 KB)Light to Night Singapore is held across multiple venues in the Civic District.
+Download Festival Brochure (PDF, 27 MB)Light to Night Singapore is held across multiple venues in the Civic District.
 There will be installations and programmes within and around National Gallery Singapore and our various collaborator venues.
 Begin at the Gallery and make your way to the various sites!

 Padang Atrium Entrance